andrewshumway/Fusion_getPut/README.md

                         default: ${lw_IN_SERVER} or 'localhost'.
   -u USER, --user USER  Fusion user name, default: ${lw_USER} or 'admin'.
   --password PASSWORD   Fusion Password,  default: ${lw_PASSWORD} or 'password123'.
   --jwt JWT             JWT token for access to Fusion.
-If set, user and password will be ignored -v, --verbose         Print details, default: False.
+If set, --user and --password will be ignored -v, --verbose         Print details, default: False.
   --debug               Print debug messages while running, default: False.
   --noVerify            Do not verify SSL certificates if using https, default: False.